How Independent Restaurants Can Get Pricing Like the Big Chains

 5 Ways Independent Restaurants Can Get Big-Chain Pricing

-If you want to stop overpaying and start saving like the big guys, here’s how:
+If you want to stop overpaying and start running a tighter operation, here’s where to focus:

 1. Leverage Group Purchasing Power